 But yes, for a lot of people, that “weak muscle” idea FEELS and SOUNDS like the truth.
 The back muscles have been achy and strained for a long time.
 They are often sore to the touch, and sometimes even when not touching them.
 When you pick things up you feel pain.
 They FEEL weak.
-What else could it be beside weakness?
+What else could it be besides weakness?

-Your back muscles are not weak, they are EXHAUSTED.
+Your back muscles are NOT weak, they are EXHAUSTED.

 Now, if you did a hundred push-ups and then, a minute later, you could not do even ONE more, could we call you weak? … Of course not, you just did a hundred push-ups! … But for the moment, you are exhausted.
 It’s not weak muscles, it’s exhausted and over-strained muscles.

 CAVEAT: Yes, sometimes, there ARE people who have truly weak muscles causing some problems.
 And if they do, I highly encourage them to do strength training.
-BUT, when it comes to MOST posture, pain and dysfunction issues, it is far more often muscles that are over-worked, over-shortened, and out of balance with each other, that is the more important issue.
+BUT, when it comes to MOST posture, pain, and dysfunction issues, it is far more often muscles that are overworked, over-shortened, and out of balance with each other, that is the more important issue.

-For a number of reasons, a better strategy is to relax, lengthen & balance the muscle’s, THEN figure out which are the truly weak muscles.
+For a number of reasons, a better strategy is to relax, lengthen & balance the muscles, THEN figure out which are the truly weak muscles.
 And at that point, because you’ve significantly reduced the C.E.M.&.N.T., you can more safely strengthen your muscles without worrying about compressing your joints, nerves, blood vessels, and so on, which WILL happen if you have too much C.E.M.&.N.T. in your body. . . .

 Here’s another opportunity to check out my Testimonial pages.
 The webpage will open in a new window so you can come right back here and keep reading.